About Comprehensive Planning

 The Middle Georgia Regional Commission is currently assisting several communities with development of their comprehensive plans.
 These plans will be adopted between December 2021 and June 2023.

 Current Comprehensive Plans

-Below are the current adopted comprehensive plans for each Middle Georgia community from 2017:
+Below are the current adopted comprehensive plans for each Middle Georgia community from the 2017-2018 update cycle: